 Honda Tohru’s mother died and she went to live with her grandfather.
 Unfortunately, he needed to move in with other family members and while the house was being renovated Tohru was asked to stay with a friend.
 Rather than troubling her friends, she moves into a tent.
 Then, one morning she comes across a house where the Prince of her school lives, Yuki Sohma.
 It turns out her tent is on Sohma land.
 After a landslide destroys the tent, Tohru finds herself living with Yuki but the Sohma’s have a little bit of a secret.

 It is one of my pet hates when anime just stop without finalising anything.
 While one small bit of Kyo’s story is resolved, the greater mystery surrounding the Sohma’s is still completely a mystery, as is the vast majority of what is motivating some members of the family to act the way they do.
 And we don’t even meet all of the zodiac.
 For a story where members of the family are possessed by the spirit of the zodiac, to not introduce them all and not to continue the story is just purposefully leaving us hanging.
 As a result, this is one of the very, very, very few anime where I did go and read the manga after watching because I just couldn’t stand leaving the story where the anime dropped us.
 That said, I didn’t completely finish reading it.
-I read enough to start piecing together some of the mysteries that were bugging me and then cut my losses (I’m just not a fan of reading manga, I’d prefer a novel).
+I read enough to start piecing together some of the mysteries that were bugging me and then cut my losses – still, the announcement of a rebooted anime series has got me very excited.

 Fortunately, Fruits Basket as a whole offers more than what our protagonist brings to the table.
 Her two best friends are fantastic.
 Yeah, they are equally stereotypical (one is a standard reformed delinquent and the other the weird girl who senses vibes) but the balance they offer and their interactions with Tohru work really well.
 They also offer some of the more comedic moments during the school scenes.